When testing for group B Strep, it’s important to do the right test.

 The standard ‘non-selective’ swab test (HVS)

-This is a general-purpose test often used when a woman has vaginal symptoms, where the doctor or midwife wants to investigate further.
-This test involves taking samples, usually from high up in the vagina, using a swab and then processing these in a laboratory.
-It is not specifically designed to detect group B Strep bacteria and is not very good at doing so.
-It misses them.
+The HVS test is a general-purpose test often used when a woman has vaginal symptoms, where the doctor or midwife wants to investigate further.
+Samples are taken, usually from high up in the vagina, using a swab (which looks like an overgrown cotton bud) which are then processed on an agar plate in a laboratory.
+The HVS test is not specifically designed to detect group B Strep bacteria and, though it will detect GBS sometimes, it is not very good at doing so.
+It often misses them.

-A positive group B Strep result using this swab is highly reliable – there are very few false-positive results.
+A positive group B Strep result from an HVS test using is highly reliable – there are very few false-positive results.

-A negative group B Strep result using this swab is not reliable – this test gives a high proportion of false-negative results.
+A negative group B Strep result from an HVS test is not reliable – this test gives a high proportion of false-negative results.
 This test only finds group B Strep about half the times it is present, so around half (50%) of those carrying group B Strep will be incorrectly told they are not

 So a positive HVS test result can be trusted, but be wary of a negative one.